Navy’s top boat places sixth in the fleet.

 Navy wins the McMillan Cup for the 20th time.

 Navy also competed at the Annapolis Yacht Club Fall Series.

-Tihansky has led the Navy offshore sailing team to a pair of Kennedy Cup titles (2007, 2011) during his tenure at Navy.
+Tihansky has led the Navy offshore sailing team to four Kennedy Cup titles (2006, 2007, 2011, 2012) during his tenure at Navy.
 The Kennedy Cup is Intercollegiate Sailing's Big Boat National Championship.
-He also guided the squad to the 2007 McMillan Cup, the Intercollegiate Big Boat East Coast Championship.
+He also guided the squad to eight McMillan Cup titles (2005, 2006, 2007, 2010, 2012, 2014, 2015, 2016).
+The McMillan Cup is the Intercollegiate Big Boat East Coast Championship.